 In this article we will show you how you can easily track and register your time with a duration, start and end time or timer for the clients and projects you work on.
 This gives you insight into the hours you or your employees have worked, how many hours are being spent on different projects and helps you keep control over budgets and invoicing.

-You register your worked hours from the 'Register' tab.
-On the left side of your screen, you will see the menu to select the client you worked for, the project you worked on, and the activity you performed.
+You tracked your worked hours from the 'Time' tab.
+On the left side of your screen, you will see the menu to select the customer you worked for, the project you worked on, and the task you performed.

 You can also add a label to the time registration you are about to create by clicking on the label icon.